llrs/experDesign/cran-comments.md

-This updates adds some functions.
+This updates adds some functions and fixes a bug found by a user.
 Checks passed without notes locally in some other machines there was a note about examples above 5s.